Petulia: Production

 Producer Raymond Wagner originally developed the film with director Robert Altman, who brought on screenwriter Barbara Turner to adapt John Haase's novel.
-Turner's version was largely faithful to the novel—a romantic story told, as Kirkus Reviews put it, with "a light, trenchant wit."
+Turner's version was largely faithful to the novel – a romantic story told, as Kirkus Reviews put it, with "a light, trenchant wit."
+A March 7, 1966 article in Daily Variety reported that James Garner and Julie Christie were being considered for the lead roles, while later articles also mentioned that Paul Newman and Sean Connery were sought; out of these initial picks, only Christie actually appeared in the film.

 However, Altman and Wagner then dissolved their partnership, and Wagner engaged Richard Lester as the new director of Petulia.
 As Lester's biographer Andrew Yule wrote, "Lester hated both the book and the script, especially the cuteness of its leading character.
 But there was something about it, perhaps the challenge of bringing its archness down to earth and injecting a healthy dose of reality."
 Lester brought on his frequent collaborator, screenwriter Charles Wood, for a page-one rewrite, then replaced Wood with Lawrence B. Marcus.
 As Lester told the San Francisco Examiner, "I don't see it as a comedy.
 Larry Marcus' screenplay has altered the novel considerably -- to a sad love story about two people who meet and turn each other into opposites."

-Petulia was filmed on location throughout San Francisco during the summer of 1967.
-In addition to stars George C. Scott, Julie Christie, Richard Chamberlain, Shirley Knight, and Joseph Cotten, Lester included San Francisco musicians like Janis Joplin (who performs in the opening scene), The Grateful Dead, and members of the comedy troupes The Committee and Ace Trucking Company.
-The film included scenes at the apartment building located at 307 Filbert Street, the Cala Foods on Hyde, and the Fairmont Hotel.
+Both Haase and Turner reportedly hated the revised script, and the two briefly attempted to rescind the studio's option on the novel.
+At one point during filming, Haase had planned to visit the set but was barred by Lester, which led to the former penning a scathing account of the project's development, including the disputes over the script, for the Los Angeles Times.

+The city's setting was changed from Los Angeles to San Francisco, with Lester stating that the latter lent a more "subtle" backdrop to the story.
+Petulia began filming on location on April 10, 1967, and lasted 11 weeks, with one more week of shooting in Tijuana, Mexico.
+The production was said to be the first major studio attempt to shoot a film entirely in San Francisco, with locations that included the Filbert Steps, the Embarcadero, the Presidio, Fort Scott, Tiburon, Sausalito, and Muir Woods.
+The movie included scenes at the apartment building located at 307 Filbert Street, the Cala Foods on Hyde, and the Fairmont Hotel ballroom.
+The rock band Jefferson Airplane was slated to appear, although it was ultimately replaced by the Grateful Dead and Big Brother and the Holding Company (featuring Janis Joplin), with scenes featuring both bands filmed from May 29–31.
+In addition to stars George C. Scott, Julie Christie, Richard Chamberlain, Shirley Knight, and Joseph Cotten, Lester included members of the comedy troupes The Committee and Ace Trucking Company.